-The Department of Home Affairs is the Australian Government interior ministry with responsibilities for national security, law enforcement, emergency management, border control, immigration, refugees, citizenship, and multicultural affairs.
+The Department of Home Affairs is the Australian Government interior ministry with responsibilities for national security, law enforcement, emergency management, border control, immigration, refugees, citizenship, and multicultural affairs..

-- Australian Border Force facilitates and monitors the movement of people and goods across the border in a manner that protects the community, intercepts prohibited and restricted items, identifies illegal movement of people and maintains compliance with Australian law. - Roles the ABF conduct include, but not limited to: - Facilitating the lawful passage of people and goods across the border; and - Investigations, compliance and enforcement in relation to illicit goods and immigration malpractice. - The ABF is a multifaceted operational workforce trained and equipped to undertake myriad functions across the border.
-One facet of this border function is the CounterTerrorism Unit (CTU).
-The CTU is an armed unit that work within the ABF and provide a front-line response capability to act when persons of national security interest attempt to cross the border.
-The CTU make real-time assessments of arriving and departing passengers to assess the legitimacy of travel and to enforce border laws.
-CTU and ABF Officers work closely with partner law enforcement agencies such as the Australia Federal Police to ensure that an all-encompassing approach to border protection is achieved. - Aviation and Maritime Security (AMS) Division, formerly the Office of Transport Security, is Australia's security regulator for aviation, maritime and the offshore oil and gas industries.
+- Australian Border Force facilitates and monitors the movement of persons and goods across the border in a manner that protects the community, intercepts prohibited and restricted items, identifies illegal movement of persons and maintains compliance with Australian law - · Roles the ABF conduct include, but not limited to: - Facilitating the lawful passage of people and goods across the border; and - Investigations, compliance and enforcement in relation to illicit goods and immigration malpractice. - The ABF is a multifaceted operational workforce trained and equipped to undertake myriad functions across the border.
+One facet of this border function is the Counterterrorism Unit (CTU).
+The CTU is an armed unit that works within the ABF and provides a front-line response capability to act when persons of national security interest attempt to cross the border.
+The CTU makes real-time assessments of arriving and departing passengers to assess the legitimacy of travel and to enforce border laws.
+CTU and ABF Officers work closely with partner law enforcement agencies such as the Australia Federal Police to ensure that an all-encompassing approach to border protection is achieved. - Cyber Infrastructure Security Centre CISC, formerly known as Aviation and Maritime Security (AMS), is Australia's security regulator for aviation, maritime and the offshore oil and gas industries.